 Your resume has to tell it like it is

 You may not have every qualification a posting calls for, but that doesn’t mean you’re automatically out of the running.
-Employers are also interested in cultural fit and soft skills so it could be you have other attributes that carry weight.
+Employers are also interested in your fit with their corporate culture and your soft skills, so it could be you have other attributes that carry weight.
 But the most important attribute of all is your honesty.

 7 common falsehoods that you really don’t want to tell